What is Packet Loss?

 Several tests exist to determine the performance of your network.
 One is the ping test, which measures the amount of time it takes for a round-trip Internet Control Message Protocol (ICMP) packet, or ping, to reach and then return from a certain destination.
 Deep packet inspection (DPI) is a comprehensive and significant way of investigating and measuring private network traffic by locating and examining the packets for anomalies.

-It is important to note that there is no such thing as 100% packet loss prevention.
-There can only be a reduction of packet loss stemming from preventative measures, but zero packet loss is impossible.
+It is important to note that there is no options for 100% prevention of packet loss, meaning there can only be a reduction of packet loss stemming from preventative measures, but zero packet loss is impossible.
 This is because the causes of packet loss, such as an overloaded system, can never be completely eliminated.
-Systems and networks keep growing larger and larger, so engineers and IT staff can only do their best in addressing the increasing problem.
+Systems and networks keep growing larger and larger, so engineers and IT staff can only do their best to address the increasing problem.

 Rebooting not just employee devices or endpoints but also the routers can help.
 Often, when a system reboots, software is updated, temporary files are deleted, and additional memory becomes available.